ocrdu/share-on-steemit-button/README.txt

 All you need to put a simple share-on-Steemit button on a web page.
 Just put everything in a directory together somewhere and the example.html should work; you can put the DIV and its contents from the example in your own webpage.

-Note: - that there may be a newer version of steem.min.js on Github.
+Note: - that there may be a newer version of steem.min.js on Github;
-      - the user must enter their private publishing key, not any other key.
+      - that the user must enter their private publishing key, not any other key;
-      - there is only minimal input checking.
+      - that there is only minimal input checking.

 If you feel like donating for this, you can do so here: ocrdu.nl/donations.
 The share-on-Steemit button can be seen on that page as well.